-(1) Revenues have been impacted by the adoption of IFRS 15, as described in note 3 of the Company's consolidated condensed interim financial statements for the three months and nine months ended December 31, 2018.
+(1) Revenues have been impacted by the adoption of IFRS 15, as described in note 3 of the Company's consolidated financial statements for the year ended March 31, 2019.
 Under this adoption, the comparative information is not restated.

-(2) Excludes share-based compensation.
+(2) Excludes share-based compensation and other expenses.

-(3) EBITDAS represents earnings before interest and non-cash items: depreciation and amortization, impairment of long-lived assets and share-based compensation and impairment on long-lived asset.
+(3) EBITDAS represents earnings before interest and non-cash items: depreciation and amortization, impairment of longlived assets and share-based compensation.